tpluscode/tpluscode.github.io/source/_posts/2015-12-13-hypermedia-maturity-model.markdown

 {% endhighlight %}

 I'm leaving affordances out for brevity.
 With the above, to change status the client `PUT`s the `nextTweet` resource.
 To tweet with an attachment the client must first `POST` to the `attachments` link and `PUT` afterwards.
+Of course before either `GET` would respond with 404.

 ## REST client is a state machine